-Xiao Ming is a lively and active five-year-old child.
-Recently, his mother discovered that he had not peed for almost a day.
-At first, she thought it was just because the weather was hot and Xiao Ming drank less water, but as time passed, her worries gradually came to mind.
-Doctors told her that if a child doesn't urinate for more than six hours, it could be a sign of dehydration or other health problems.
-This makes mothers realize that paying early attention to their children's urination can not only protect their health, but also avoid potential crises.
-Therefore, every parent should know their child’s normal urination frequency so they can take timely action!
+Xiaoming is a lively and active five-year-old boy.
+Recently, his mother noticed that he hadn't urinated for almost a day.
+At first, she thought it was just because of the hot weather and Xiaoming not drinking enough water, but as time went on, her worries grew.
+The doctor told her that if a child hasn't urinated for more than six hours, it could be a sign of dehydration or other health problems.
+This made the mother realize that paying attention to her child's urination early not only ensures their health but also prevents potential crises.
+Therefore, every parent should understand their child's normal urination frequency so they can take timely action!

 Table of Contents

-- Urination patterns at different ages: clarify the normal range and avoid misjudgment
+- Urinating patterns at different ages: Clarifying the normal range to avoid misdiagnosis

 - Frequently Asked Questions